Expert Opinions

 Africa’s Prosperity and Population Growth: A Statistical and Business Case Perspective

-E. N. KWAME NKRUMAH
+E. N. Kwame Nkrumah

 UN projections suggest that by 2050, 38 of the 40 most populous cities in the world will be in Africa.
 Africa’s working-age population is expected to also grow by 450 million people by 2035, more than Europe’s total population.
 More so, McKinsey estimates that Africa’s consumer spending will reach $2.1 trillion by 2025, fueled by its expanding middle class and urbanization.